Belarus in the Eurovision Song Contest 2014: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
+The Belarusian national broadcaster, Belarusian Television and Radio Company (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
 The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
 Since 2012, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2014 entry.

 Before Eurovision

 National final

 The Belarusian national final took place on 10 January 2014.
 Fourteen songs participated in the competition and the winner was selected through a jury and a public televote.
 The show was broadcast on Belarus 1 and Belarus 24 as well as online via the Eurovision Song Contest's official website eurovision.tv.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 15 October 2013 and 24 November 2013.
 At the closing of the deadline, over 70 entries were received by the broadcaster.
 Auditions were held on 28 and 29 November 2013 at the BTRC studios where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
 The jury consisted of Gennady Davydko (chairman of BTRC), Vasily Rainchik (musician/composer), Alexander Tikhanovich (singer), Elena Treshchinskaya (head of the radio station "Radius FM"), Alexander Mezhenny (director of the Shtam dance school), Alyona Lanskaya (singer, represented Belarus at Eurovision in 2013), Marianna Malchik (head of the department of arts at the Belarusian Ministry of Culture), Eduard Martynyuk (soloist of the National Academic Opera and Ballet Theater) and Mikhail Revutsky (head of the section of culture at TV Infoservice).
 Fifteen finalists were selected and announced on 29 November 2013.
 On 5 December 2013, Alexey Gross withdrew from the national final at the request of his record label, Spamash, after it was revealed that his song "If I Could Do It All Again", composed by Marc Paelinck and Mathias Strasser, had previously competed in the 2011 Maltese national final.